Acute lymphoblastic leukemia: Supportive therapy

 Adding physical exercises to the standard treatment for adult patients with haematological malignancies like ALL may result in little to no difference in mortality, quality of life, and physical functioning.
 These exercises may result in a slight reduction in depression.
 Furthermore, aerobic physical exercises probably reduce fatigue.
 The evidence is very uncertain about the effect on anxiety and serious adverse events.

 Cell therapy

 Brexucabtagene autoleucel (Tecartus) was approved by the FDA in October 2021 for the treatment of adults with relapsed or refractory B-cell precursor ALL, and later by the EMA in December 2021.

-Each dose of brexucabtagene autoleucel is a customized treatment created using the recipient's immune system to help fight the leukaeamia.
+Each dose of brexucabtagene autoleucel is a customized treatment created using the recipient's immune system to help fight the leukemia.
 The recipient's T cells, a type of white blood cell, are collected and genetically modified to include a new gene that facilitates the targeting and killing of the lymphoma cells.
 These modified T cells are then infused back into the recipient.

-Helminthic Therapy

-Helminthic therapy could be an interesting avenue to explore, according to the following study: